Daniel-van-Dijk/sentence-representations-with-NLI-from-scratch/README.md

 Download **weights** folder with pretrained models here: https://drive.google.com/drive/folders/1tv-pQ7J2LAA2HXf6uThkaN8JbMa9JDIu?usp=sharing

-Folder contains weights for the following models:
+Folder contains weights **and** tensorboard files of training runs for the following models:

 1. 'bow': for the bag of words model, where glove embeddings of the sequence are averaged to obtain sentence representations.